mrklingon/Adventure-Engine/README.md

 ![image](https://github.com/user-attachments/assets/8e362919-8d09-4e41-b0dc-c9bd03c3a1b2)

-When running, you are given "Current location:" and the offered the directions you can go.
+When running, you are given "Current location:" and then offered the directions you can go.
 Touching pad #1 toggles between choices, touching pad #2 chooses the current one.
 For example:
 ```
 Current location: wardroom